papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 ```
 ssr_modes.js:423 panicked at /.../tachys/src/html/element/mod.rs:352:14:
-called "Option::unwrap()」 on a 「None" value
+called "Option::unwrap()" on a "None" value
 ```

 The WASM version of your app, running in the browser, is expecting to find an element (in fact, it’s expecting three elements!)
 But the HTML sent from the server has none.